Tigid0u/connect-4/docs/appProtocol/protocol.md

     - `index_out_of_range`: Index out of range
     - `column_full`: Column full
     - `invalid_format`: Too few / too much argument or invalid format.
+    - `invalid_order`: the order of command was broken
 - `OK` : the play was registered successfully

 ### It's your turn